 In addition to participating in the competition, students at RWTH Aachen University have the opportunity to register for the Service Design & Engineering lecture and receive credit points for their work: The development of new service offerings, especially those related to business development, is becoming increasingly important for companies in all industrial sectors.
 The lecture Service Design & Engineering therefore aims to give participants a comprehensive picture of available methods and skills that can support the development of new services.
 The lecture is based on various case studies, which are worked on in smaller teams.
 The lecture teaches participants different methods and strategies and gives students the chance to show what they have learned – the ideal preparation for a successful participation in the Case Competition.
 The lecture takes place in both winter and summer semesters and is held in English.
 Erasmus and exchange students are cordially invited to participate.

 The winners of the first Case Competition 2019 have been announced!
 Fifteen teams submitted their ideas for the task “Define the Commercial Vehicle of the Future through the Development of New Innovative Business Models and Services in the Ford Transit”.
 Five of those ideas, which the teams worked on since November, have impressed the jury so much that it is the aim to map them be strategically in the future and their exact content is kept under tight wraps.
 The team consisting of Philipp Stich and Dorothea Czempas won first prize!
-Now that this case competition has been successfully completed, the next one is already being prepared: Kick-off is scheduled for 26.04.2019!
+Now that this case competition has been successfully completed, the next one is already taking place: We celebrated the Kick-off in April 2019!
 Do you want young, innovative students to work on your case idea?
 Or are you a student and wish to participate in the next competition?
 Feel free to contact us!